Ferry to Piraeus

 From the City Center of Athens, you can get to Piraeus port by taking advantage of the following public transportation means.

 Board on line 3 from Syntagma Square to Piraeus or line 1 from Monastiraki.
 The journey to Piraeus port takes about 30 minutes and connections occur very frequently.
+Have in mind the the subway station in Piraeus abstains a 20 minute walk form the port so if you carry heavy luggage you should consider taking a taxi from there or choose another alternative.
 Please check the Official Metro Website for more specific information.

 Use line 040 Syntagma to Piraeus.
 The journey time to Piraeus port is approx. 60 minutes and connections occur very frequently.
 Please check the Athens Buses for more specific information.

 Taxis are omnipresent in and around the city center on a 24/7 basis.
 Catch a taxi on the go or call them anytime to schedule a transportation.
-You can use the tel. numbers 18300, 18180 or search the web for other available taxi services.
+You can use the tel. numbers 18300, 18180 or search the Piraeus Taxis.

 You can also schedule a Piraeus ride with a Luxury Taxi Service for sightseeing and long or short distance transfers!